LearnersGuild/learnathon/README.md

 If you follow these rules, you will do well.

 1. **Be honest.** A good learning environment requires truth.
-1. **Be kind and respectful.** Learning is a vulnerable act, so go easy on yourself and others.
+1. **Be kind.** Learning is a vulnerable act, so go easy on yourself and others.
+1. **Be respectful.** This should be obvious.
+Don't be a jerk.
 1. **Be willing to play.** Follow curiosity with your pair.
 1. **Practice keyboard consent.** Never touch someone else's computer without their explicit permission.
 1. **Give [good feedback](#what-is-good-feedback)**.
 Feedback powers the engines of learning.